bebound/nikola_blog/posts/semi-supervised-text-classification-using-doc2vec-and-label-spreading/index.md

 ### Classification by `doc2vec` and Label Spreading

 Keyword-based classification sometimes produces the wrong result, as it can't using the symantic information in the text.
-Fortunately, Google has open sourced `word2vec`, which can be used to produce word embedding.
+Fortunately, Google has open sourced `word2vec`, which can be used to produce semantically meaningful word embeddings.
 Furthermore, sentences can also be converted to vectors by using `doc2vec`.
-Sentences which has closed meaning also have small vector distance.
+Sentences which has closed meaning also have short vector distance.

 So the problem is how to classify these vectors.